ydsingh/alexa/feature-demos/skill-demo-dynamic-entities/README.md

-# Dynamic Location Demo
+# Dynamic Entities Demo

 ## What You Will Need
 *  [Amazon Developer Account](http://developer.amazon.com/alexa)
 *  [Amazon Web Services Account](http://aws.amazon.com/)
-*  The sample code on [GitHub](https://github.com/alexa/alexa-cookbook/tree/master/feature-demos/skill-demo-dynamic-location/).
+*  The sample code on [GitHub](https://github.com/alexa/alexa-cookbook/tree/master/feature-demos/skill-demo-dynamic-entities/).
-*  An Alexa device which supports dynamic location updates (e.g. your Phone)

 ## Setting Up the Demo
 This folder contains the interaction model and skill code.
 It is structured to make it easy to deploy if you have the ASK CLI already setup.
 If you would like to use the Developer Portal, you can follow the steps outlined in the [Hello World](https://github.com/alexa/skill-sample-nodejs-hello-world) example, substituting the [Model](./models/en-US.json) and the [skill code](./lambda/custom/index.js) when called for.

 ## Running the Demo
-To start the demo say "alexa open location demo".
-It will tell you to ask what's your current location.
-Say "where am i" to listen to your latest location info.
+To start the demo say "alexa open dynamic entities demo".
+It will tell you start a quiz.
+Say "start quiz" to answer questions which values are dynamic entities.

-You will need to grant Location permissions to the skill using the Alexa app.

-> Note: location updates are not supported in the Alexa developer console simulator.
+?

+> Note: ?

+> Note: ?

 \###